Toric foliations with split tangent sheaf: Stability

 Observe that $g:=\sum_j g_j^j$ has degree zero, so we must have $g\in\CC$.
-Since $g\omega=0$ in $\TT_{[\omega]}\DD_q(X,\omega_X+\sum \alpha_i)$, we can conclude that $\eta= \pm c_1^{-1}\sum_{i=1}^{n-q}\ii_{Y_i} \ii_{\widehat{\X}_i}\ii_R\Omega$ is actually in the image of the differential of $\Phi$ at the point $\X=(\X_1,\dots,\X_{n-q})$.
+Since $g\omega=0$ in $\TT_{[\omega]}\FF_1(X,\sum \alpha_i-\omega_X)$, we can conclude that $\eta= \pm c_1^{-1}\sum_{i=1}^{n-1}\ii_{Y_i} \ii_{\widehat{\X}_i}\ii_R\Omega$ is actually in the image of the differential of $\Phi$ at the point $\X=(\X_1,\dots,\X_{n-1})$.

 The previous calculations tell us that the differential of our parametrization is generically surjective.
-As in \cite{CP}, this is sufficient to assure that the image of $\Phi$ contains a neighbourhood of $\DD$ in $\DD_q(X, \omega_X+\sum \alpha_i)$. \end{dem}
+As in the end of the proof of [Theorem 1, \cite{CP}], this is sufficient to assure that the image of $\Phi$ contains a neighbourhood of $\FF$ in $\FF_1(X,\sum \alpha_i-\omega_X)$. \end{dem}

-\begin{obs} As mentioned in the proof of Proposition \ref{K}, every split foliation $\FF$ of codimension $1$ satisfies $\codim(K(\FF))=2$.
-The next theorem shows that the image of $\Phi$ contains a neighbourhood of $\FF$ if every codimension 2 component of $S(\FF)$ is generically of Kupka type. \end{obs}